startinmerc/portfolio/README.md

 ## Portfolio
 - [ ] Refactor js navigation
+- [ ] Change nav from subject to single portfolio entry
-- [ ] Redesign for dynamic project numbers
+- [ ] Add expanded description to each project
-- [ ] Better writeup on projects - use READMEs!
+- [ ] Codepen preview?

 ## Hero
 - [ ] Change to GSAP